 - a.
-Pipeline and/or components that serve lots, buildings, or areas outside of the grazing system. - b.
-Livestock watering facilities added to paddocks where a pond was excluded using N472 and no subdivision of the paddock is planned. - c.
+Pipeline and/or components that serve lots, buildings, or areas outside of the grazing system. - c.
 Watering facilities to be enhanced or added to paddocks that currently contain an adequate watering facility.
 An exception would be if a pond/spring cannot provide water for the duration of the grazing period designated in the grazing plan.
 Justification must be entered in MoSWIMS.

-- 1. Assistance is limited to 75% of the established county cost, not to exceed 75% the state average cost or as directed by the Commission. - 2.
-Maximum of \$150 per acre.
+- 1. Assistance is not to exceed 75% of the state average cost or as directed by the Commission. - 2.
+Maximum of \$180 per acre.
 The acres to be considered for the maximum will be the acreage within the paddocks served by the water distribution system. - 3.
 Utilize the Practice Limits Detail report in MoSWIMS to ensure compliance with applicable maximums.

 - 1. A Mapping Tool link must be saved in the Notes section of the contract prior to contract approval.
 Practice polygons, lines, and/or points for the practice must be drawn on the map.
 All associated report attributes must be completed for the contract being submitted, including contract number, status of the practice (existing, installed, or planned), and fiscal year. - 2.
 All planned and existing items that pertain to the contract should be included on the map.
-This includes: farm boundary, fence (both perimeter and interior), pipeline, watering facilities, seed application, lime application, power sources if installing electric fence, and water source(s) (wells, springs, streams, and/or ponds). - a.
+This includes farm boundary, fence (both perimeter and interior), pipeline, watering facilities, seed application, lime application, power sources if installing electric fence, and water source(s) (wells, springs, streams, and/or ponds). - a.
 All existing water sources must be labeled as adequate or inadequate - 3.
 A map and associated report from the Mapping Tool showing the completed practice must be attached as the document type of "MAP" in MoSWIMS prior to contract payment submission. - a.
 In addition to the above installed and existing items, all maps must contain the following information: - 1) Cooperator Name - 2) Field numbers must be clearly labeled - 3) Section, Township, Range or coordinates - b.
 Before creating the Mapping Tool report, the transparency of any shaded polygons should be adjusted, if necessary, to adequately view the land cover beneath them. - c.
 All planned features associated with the contract payment should be changed to "installed" prior to creating the Mapping Tool report. - d.
 Additional maps may be added under "SUPPORTING DOCUMENTATION"